Greenland: Home rule and self-rule (1945–present)

-Margrethe II of Denmark, during whose reign (1972–2024) Greenland received home-rule in 1979 and self-rule in 2009.
+Queen Margrethe II of Denmark, during whose reign (1972–2024) Greenland received home-rule in 1979 and self-rule in 2009.
 Queen Margrethe II Land is named after her.

 The first step towards a change of government was initiated with the Greenland Commission, which operated from 1948 to 1950.
-With its final report (the G-50), the first steps toward the modernization of Greenland were taken.
+With its final report, the G-50, the first steps toward the modernization of Greenland were taken.
 The report recommended that Greenland become a modern welfare state, modelled after Denmark proper and with Denmark's development as sponsor, and the trade monopoly was abolished.

-With the 1953 Danish constitution, Greenland's colonial status ended, and the island was incorporated into the Danish realm as an amt (county), and thus fully integrated into Denmark like all other Danish counties.
+With the 1953 Danish constitution, Greenland's colonial status ended, and the island was incorporated into the Danish realm as an amt, and thus fully integrated into Denmark like all other Danish counties.
 Danish citizenship was extended to Greenlanders.
-Danish policies toward Greenland consisted of a strategy of cultural assimilation.
+Danish policies toward Greenland consisted of a strategy of cultural assimilation, fostered by a campaign of social modernization that included a large expansion of housing and infrastructure in the Danish mold to encourage the populace to move from traditional villages and trading posts into urban centers; the Greenland Provincial Council supported this expansion.
+One such project, the housing development Blok P in Nuuk, Denmark's largest, came to house nearly 1% of the population before its unsuitability to its many Inuit residents led the government to demolish it in 2012.
+The Danish government also allowed the introduction of the Danish custom of drinking alcohol, till then not sold in Greenland.

 During this period, the Danish government promoted the exclusive use of the Danish language in official matters, and required Greenlanders to go to Denmark for their post-secondary education.
 Many Greenlandic children grew up in boarding schools in southern Denmark, and some lost their cultural ties to Greenland.
 While the policies "succeeded" in the sense of shifting Greenlanders from being primarily subsistence hunters into being urbanized wage earners, the Greenlandic elite began to reassert a Greenlandic cultural identity.
 A movement developed in favour of Greenlandic independence, reaching its peak in the 1970s.
+A spectrum of local political parties, broadly along European rightist-to-leftist lines, has also formed, at least one (the Inuit Ataqatigiit) asserting independence.